Texas-Tim/CyberSecurityPractice/PicoCTF/Cookie Monster Secret Recipe - Cookies/README.md

 ### Step-by-Step Walkthrough:
 This challenge is very straight forward, intending to teach you more that cookies exist than anything else.

-### Cookie location
+#### Cookie location
 First, let's check where cookies are stored.
 To do that, we need to pull up the developer tools on the website, this can be done by either clicking `F12`, or by right clicking and clicking "inspect"

-On the developer tools, The cookies we're looking for are stored in either the "Network > {page} > Response Header" or "Application > Storage > Cookies" tab.
-But at the moment, nothing is there!
+On the developer tools, The cookies we're looking for are stored in either the
+- Network > {page} > Response Header
+or
+- Application > Storage > Cookies
+tab, but at the moment, nothing is there!

 In order for a cookie to be stored, we have to interact with the webpage.
 This can be done simply by attempting to login!
 Once we do, we'll see the expected secret recipe in one of the previously mentioned locations, but it's encrypted!